Psalm 77 – The Troubled Heart Remembers God’s Great Works

 c.
 The earth trembled and shook: Asaph described the presence of God as being so manifest at the parting of the Red Sea that the earth itself shook.
 Again, since this is not recorded in the Exodus 14 account, either he adds information or is simply giving a poetic description.

 d.
-Your way was in the sea, Your path in the great waters: As God miraculously parted the waters of the Red Sea it was as if He cleared a great road or path for Himself that He also gave to His people to use.
+Your way was in the sea, Your path in the great waters: When God miraculously parted the waters of the Red Sea, it was as if He cleared a great road or path for Himself that He also gave to His people to use.

 i.
 Your path in the great waters: “It is a true picture of God’s sway over nature.
 Even when He was incarnate, the winds and waves would obey Him and the sea provide a path for Him.”
 (Kidner)

 ii.
 Your footsteps were not known: “God is described as wading through mighty oceans as a man might ford some tiny stream.
-The Atlantic with fathomless depths is no more to Him than a brook to us—not so much.
-But as the brook hides the footmarks which are imprinted on its soft ooze, so are God’s footprints hidden.”
+The Atlantic with fathomless depths is no more to Him than a brook to us.”
 (Meyer)

 e.
-You led Your people like a flock: As a final description of God’s mighty work at the Red Sea, Asaph noted that God led His people on the path through the sea, led by His servants Moses and Aaron.
+You led Your people like a flock: As a final description of God’s mighty work at the Red Sea, Asaph noted that God led His people on the path through the sea, as well as by His servants Moses and Aaron.

 i.
 We see that God works both in great wonders (as at the Red Sea) and in the normal leading of His people through human instruments (Moses and Aaron).
 One never excludes the other.